 COL 102 - Embracing the College Experience

-COL 102 is the Learning Frameworks of College Success.
+COL 102 is the Embracing the College Experience course.
 It is geared towards first semester college students to assist them with adjusting to college and is designed to enhance some of their soft skills - otherwise known as non-cognitive skills (such as time management, motivation, goal setting, and teamwork).
 These are the skills that are not typically measured by standardized tests nor typically taught in a traditional setting.
 COL 102 can help you build up your skills and confidence in these areas, while supporting and increasing your success in your other courses (understanding the syllabus, test taking, note taking, study skills).

 COL 102 - FAQs